Welcome to Animal Control CNY

 7. Observing Responsibly

-If you are observing local wildlife, you need to do it responsibly.
-For your safety and for the animals’ safety, keep a safe distance to avoid stressing or disrupting the natural behaviors of the animals.
+If you are observing local wildlife, do so responsibly.
+For your and the animals’ safety, maintain a safe distance to avoid stressing or disrupting their natural behaviors.
 Don’t feed wildlife, as it can make them dependent on the food and start shaping their natural instincts.

 natural behaviors of the animals

-This demonstrates the importance of sustaining our relationship with wildlife as local citizens, which also furthers our understanding of the world around us as well as coexistence with other creatures.
-Familiarising yourself with common birds, mammals, reptiles, insects and urban wildlife adaptations will enable you to appreciate the diversity around you, and help you help contribute to conservation efforts.
-To ensure future generations can enjoy local wildlife beauty like we do now, we should observe responsibly.
+This demonstrates the importance of sustaining our relationship with wildlife as local citizens, deepening our understanding of the world around us and our coexistence with other creatures.
+Familiarising yourself with common birds, mammals, reptiles, insects, and urban wildlife adaptations will enable you to appreciate the diversity around you and help you contribute to conservation efforts.
+To ensure future generations can enjoy the beauty of local wildlife as we do now, we should observe it responsibly.

 What to Do If You Spot a Coyote in Your Neighborhood